cyanonoob/flauncher/README.md

 **Original project**: https://gitlab.com/flauncher/flauncher by [etienn01](https://github.com/etienn01)
 **This fork**: Enhanced with modern Flutter, improved UI/UX, and additional features.

+## ⚠️ Disclaimer

+**This fork is intended for private use only.** It is provided as-is with no guarantees, warranties, or support.
+Use at your own risk.
+Your mileage may vary (YMMV).
+The maintainer assumes no responsibility for any issues, damage, or malfunctions that may occur from using this software.
+Always backup your data and device settings before installation.

 ## Features

 - **Customizable Categories**: Organize apps into rows or grids with custom names and layouts